-window := CURRENT_WINDOW
+FORMAT window := CURRENT_WINDOW

+PARAMETERS None.

-The window in which the cursor is visible.
+return value The window in which the cursor is visible.

-The current window is the window on which you have most recently performed on of the following operations:
+The current window is the window on which you have most recently performed one of the following operations:

-- Selection using the POSITION built-in - Mapping to the screen using the MAP built-in - Adjustment using the ADJUST_WINDOW built-in
+- Selection using the POSITION built-in - Mapping to the screen using the MAP built-in - Adjustment using the ADJUST_WINDOW built-in my_cur_win := CURRENT_WINDOW